 .
 Alexander Smyth (1765–1830), who represented Virginia in Congress from 1817 to 1825, had been inspector general

+of the army in 1812–1813.
 After boastfully claiming he could conquer Canada, he was

 forced to abandon the projected invasion because the army was so poorly trained and

 so ill-equipped, and he was much ridiculed for his bombast (DAB

 Cite web page as: Founding Families: Digital Editions of the Papers of the Winthrops and the Adamses, ed.C.
 James Taylor.
 Boston: Massachusetts Historical Society, 2016.